EmpowerRD

 Staff are those employees engaged in the R&D while being on your payroll, whereas subcontractors will typically charge by invoice, and aren’t enrolled on your payroll.

-For a more complete breakdown of the costs you can claim, consult our guide to qualifying costs.
+For a more complete breakdown of the costs, you can claim, consult our guide to qualifying costs.

 Which scheme you apply through

-There are two R&D tax credit schemes: the RDEC and SME schemes.
-The RDEC scheme returns 13% gross and 10.53% net of your qualifying R&D expenditure.
-The SME scheme returns up to 33.35%, and the credit is not subject to corporation tax.
+The RDEC scheme returns 20% gross and 15% net of your qualifying R&D expenditure.
+The SME scheme returns up to 27%, and the credit is not subject to corporation tax.
+The main reason businesses need to claim through the RDEC scheme is their size.

 The company size test

 If your business has fewer than 500 staff, and a turnover of under €100m or a balance sheet total under €86m, then you can likely claim through the SME scheme.
-If your company exceeds those limits then you should claim using the RDEC scheme.
+If your company exceeds those limits, then you should claim using the RDEC scheme.

 Note that the limits are in euros because the HMRC rules were adapted from European-wide rules.